Little Salmon River

 The Little Salmon River is a tributary of the Salmon River in Idaho in the western United States.
 The river is approximately 51 mi in length and drains 576 sqmi of land.
+It flows generally northward from its headwaters in the Sawtooth Range through the Meadows Valley before cutting through a deep canyon to meet the Salmon River at Riggins.

 Course

 The Little Salmon River rises at an elevation of 6280 ft above sea level on Blue Bunch Ridge in the Sawtooth Range of south-central Idaho, near Payette Lake.
 From there, it flows north through the broad Meadows Valley past Meadows and New Meadows, where it receives Goose Creek from the right and Mud Creek from the left.

 The river then enters a canyon, cutting across the western edge of the Salmon River Mountains, forming the boundary between Idaho and Adams counties.
 Most of the Little Salmon runs parallel to U.S. Route 95, with the highway crossing it several times.
 It receives Hazard Creek and Payette Creek both from the right, then receives Boulder Creek, the Rapid River, and Squaw Creek from the left, and past Pollock, then joins the Salmon River at the south end of Riggins, at 1720 ft above sea level.

+The Little Salmon begins in a developed and relatively flat agricultural valley before descending into a wild mountain canyon further downstream, a course that bears some resemblance to the Klamath River, which also originates in an agricultural valley before cutting through mountains to the sea.

 Discharge

-A U.S. Geological Survey stream gauge at the mouth recorded an average flow of 731.1 cuft/s from 1952 to present. with a mean daily flow rate of 2500 cfs.
-The highest flow ever recorded was 12600 cuft/s on June 17, 1974.
+A U.S. Geological Survey stream gauge at the mouth recorded an average flow of 731.1 cuft/s from 1952 to present.
+The highest flow ever recorded was 12600 cuft/s on June 17, 1974, during a period of severe flooding across the region.

 Geology and land use

 The Little Salmon River formed as a result of a rift valley developing between the Rocky Mountains and the Columbia Plateau section of the Intermontane Plateaus.
 Columbia River basalts underlie much of the western and central parts of the watershed, while other types of volcanic rock of closer origin form the foundations of the eastern mountains.
 The entire watershed is dissected by fault-block rifting.
 The water table is high, and soils are generally well drained and of volcanic origin.

-The upper section of the watershed is a broad and low-gradient, sediment-floored valley used primarily for agriculture and ranching activities.
-It also has most of the basin's population.
-The rest of the river flows in a wild, deep, and narrow canyon mostly undeveloped with the exception of US Highway 95.
-Logging has also been a past activity in the valley, and tourism and fishing are growing industries.
-In a rare occurrence with rivers, the Little Salmon starts out in a developed, relatively flat area and flows through mountains further downstream, bearing some resemblance to the Klamath River, which also begins in an agricultural valley before cutting through mountains to the sea.
+The upper section of the watershed is a broad and low-gradient, sediment-floored valley used primarily for agriculture and ranching activities, and contains most of the basin's population.
+The rest of the river flows in a wild, deep, and narrow canyon, largely undeveloped with the exception of U.S. Highway 95.
+Logging has also been a historical activity in the valley.